 Ipswich Central is delighted to provide the town centre with a real Christmas tree on the Cornhill Square

-Provided on behalf of town centre businesses, Ipswich Central works with Ipswich Borough Council and Elveden Estate to install a 50ft Christmas tree on the Cornhill Square in the heart of the high street.
-Decorated with 6,500 lights and over 100 baubles, the tree is beloved by locals and it's arrival marks the beginning of the festive season; attracting shoppers into the town centre.
+Provided on behalf of town centre businesses, Ipswich Central works with Ipswich Borough Council and Elveden Estate to install a 50ft Christmas tree on the Cornhill Square in the heart of the town centre.
+Decorated with over 6,000 lights and over 100 baubles, the tree is beloved by locals and its arrival marks the beginning of the festive season; attracting shoppers to high street.

-In 2020, the Christmas tree was part-funded by Ipswich Borough Council and New Anglia Local Enterprise Partnership (LEP) as part on the ongoing Cornhill Events Programme Project.
+The Christmas tree is part-funded by Ipswich Borough Council and New Anglia Local Enterprise Partnership (LEP) as part on the ongoing Cornhill Events & Enlivenment Project.

 The eyes and ears of the town centre.
 From recovering stolen goods, deterring crime and liaising with Police, to welcoming visitors, supporting businesses and working with events; the Street Ranger…

 Maintaining a town centre that's safe and welcoming.
 Street Rangers Our police-accredited Street Rangers are our eyes and ears on the ground; supporting businesses with day-to-day issues such as…